 Follow the instructions below to subscribe to an API.

-- Log in to the API Store using the Login link at the top, right-hand corner of the window (You can also if no account exists).
+- Log in to the API Store using the Login link at the top, right-hand corner of the window (You can also self sign-up if no account exists).

 It shows all APIs currently published to the API Store.